 Buying in Ecuador

-Although the process for buying real estate in Ecuador is simpler than in North America and Europe, it can be confusing for the foreign buyer.
+Although the process for buying real estate in Ecuador is, in general, simpler than in North America and Europe, it can be confusing for the foreign buyer.

 It is important to understand that there is no multiple listing service (MLS) in Ecuador.
 This makes the job of real estate agents more difficult in terms of arranging showings of property as well as obtaining detailed property information.
 Because of this, the foreign buyer should allow ample time to see properties and understand that the process is different than it is back home.